JudahGabriel/RavenDB.Identity/Readme.md

 The simple and easy Identity provider for RavenDB and ASP.NET Core.
 Use Raven to store your users and logins.

 (This is an Identity Provider for .NET Core.
-If you're looking for an Identity Provider for MVC6+ and the full .NET framework, see our [sister project](.)
+If you're looking for an Identity Provider for MVC6+ and the full .NET framework, see our [sister project](https://github.com/JudahGabriel/RavenDB.AspNet.Identity).

 ## Instructions ##
 1. In Startup.cs: